oresat/oresat-linux/docs/images/index.rst

 and general libraries installed.
 This image should work fine on all OreSat Boards, a `BeagleBone Black`_, or a `PocketBeagle`_.

-**oresat-<board>-*.img**
+**oresat-<card>-*.img**

-.. warning:: Flight images expect the hardware for their specific board, so the software on these images may not work on other hardware.
+.. warning:: Flight images expect the hardware for their specific card, so the software on these images may not work on other hardware.

 These are the flight images.
-They have all software and system configurations required for that specific board.
+They have all software and system configurations required for that specific card.

 Notes about all images
 ----------------------